Income Arrived Late

 Planning

-No integrated retirement framework
+No integrated accumulation or distribution framework

 Structural Exposure

-A missed decade of early compounding
+A decade of missed early compounding

-Underutilization of 401(k) and available tax-advantaged vehicles
+Underutilization of available tax advantaged vehicles

-Caregiving obligations affecting cash flow flexibility
+Caregiving obligations reducing cash flow flexibility

 No defined distribution durability model